HefnySco/andruav_ap_wiki/source/de-what-is.rst

 ======================

 Drone-Engage is a distibuted system that allows monitoring & controlling drones via Internet.

+.. youtube:: F9b4dXLRLjg

+|

 Drone-Engage does a lot of every cool things, including:

-* a metered telemetry connection from your drone to a website and
-* (optionally) forwarding telemetry to/from your ground station such as Mission Planner or QGroundControl
+* A metered telemetry connection from your drone to a website and (optionally) forwarding telemetry to/from your ground station such as Mission Planner or QGroundControl.
-* easy streaming of video and/or pictures from one or more cameras connected to the companion computer in the vehicle
+* Easy streaming of video and/or pictures from one or more cameras connected to the companion computer in the vehicle.
-* ability to record video or pictures on the drone or on your computer via the web interface.
+* Ability to record video or pictures on the drone or on your computer via the web interface.
 * An easy to use web based ground control station interface that can be accessed via the internet from literally anywhere
 * Ability to manage a fleet of many drones using the same interface
 * An advanced geo-fencing capability that supersedes the flight controller